MicrosoftDocs/mesh-docs/mesh/Create/Developing for Mesh/Scripting your scene logic/cloud-scripting-basic-concepts.md

 **Note**: In order for the above to work, the scene.map file and the Unity scene must match.
 If for some reason they don't, for example, as the result of an export error, this will be detected and the app and client won't connect.

-## Deploying Environments with Mesh Scripting
+## Deploying Environments with Mesh Cloud Scripting

-When you create an Environment with Mesh scripting, you must create *both* the Environment and the corresponding MeshApp and deploy them to the cloud.
+When you create an Environment with Mesh Cloud Scripting, you must create *both* the Environment and the corresponding MeshApp and deploy them to the cloud.
 This is shown in the diagram below:

 ![Uploading the environment template and MeshApp to the cloud](../../../media/mesh-scripting/basic-concepts/002-deploy-meshapp-23-10.png)